 Company Owner Disputes $11,400 Citation After Trucker’s “Poor” Choice

-Northwood, North Dakota – A trucker was issued a hefty overload citation on Monday after a “restricted weight” bridge he was attempting to navigate across gave way and collapsed into a North Dakota river.
+Northwood, ND – A trucker was issued a hefty overload citation on Monday after a “restricted weight” bridge he was attempting to navigate across gave way and collapsed into a North Dakota river.

 The Grand Forks County Sheriff’s Office (GFCSO) posted the incident to their Facebook page on Monday, quickly garnering comments, reactions and shares from the social media community.